Coogee - Clovelly

 Educational achievement in Coogee - Clovelly places it within the top 10% nationally, reflecting strong academic performance and high qualification levels across the community

-Educational attainment in Coogee-Clovelly is notably high with 59.8% of residents aged 15 and above holding university qualifications compared to the national average of 30.4% and NSW's 32.2%.
-This educational advantage is largely driven by bachelor degrees (38.9%), followed by postgraduate qualifications (17.1%) and graduate diplomas (3.8%).
-Vocational pathways account for 20.8%, with advanced diplomas at 9.6% and certificates at 11.2%.
-Educational participation is high, with 26.8% of residents currently enrolled in formal education, including primary (7.7%), tertiary (7.2%), and secondary (5.7%) levels.
+Educational attainment in Coogee-Clovelly is notably high, with 59.8% of residents aged 15 years and above holding university qualifications compared to the national average of 30.4% and the NSW average of 32.2%.
+This indicates a significant educational advantage for the area.
+Bachelor degrees are the most common at 38.9%, followed by postgraduate qualifications (17.1%) and graduate diplomas (3.8%).
+Vocational pathways account for 20.8% of qualifications among those aged 15 years and above, with advanced diplomas making up 9.6% and certificates 11.2%.

 Frequently Asked Questions - Education